aureliasegarra/InvaderGame/README.md

 # InvaderGame
 Famous game to play with Javascript.
 Here, you can create an avatar in pixels.
-Select the color and click on the box to change the color.
+Select the color and click on the box to change the color and create your own.

 ## Illustration